browserengineering/book/book/security.md

 *Script access*: Implement the [`document.cookie` JavaScript API][mdn-doc-cookie].
-Reading this field should return a string containing the cookie value and parameters, formatted similarly to the `Set-Cookie` header.
+Reading this field should return a string containing the cookie value and parameters, formatted similarly to the `Cookie` header.
 Writing to this field updates the cookie value and parameters, just like receiving a `Set-Cookie` header does.
 Also implement the `HttpOnly` cookie parameter; cookies with this parameter [cannot be read or written][std-httponly] from JavaScript.